-Leaving behind Mrs. Boy’s Girls’ school we arrive at a block of shops below the British School.
+Leaving behind Mrs. Boy’s Girls’ school we arrive at “a block of shops below the British School”.
+The first of these was occupied by ….

-The draper’s shop of John Hickman (referred to in her article – The Birth of a Street — as Hickinbotham).
+(referred to in her article – The Birth of a Street — as Hickinbotham)

 Nottingham born John Norton Hickman was an unmarried Bath Street draper who came to Ilkeston in the late 1850’s with his parents John, retired butcher and victualler, and Ann (nee Norton).

-The 1861 census finds him trading adjacent to the British School.
+The 1861 census finds him trading at these premises adjacent to the British School.

-Sometime in the 1860’s John deserted his drapery to convert to publican, for a time keeping the Jolly Boatman Inn on Ilkeston Common.
+Sometime after 1865 John deserted his drapery to convert to publican, for a time keeping the Jolly Boatman Inn on Ilkeston Common.

 In April 1867 John Norton was a bankrupt.